iterative/dvc.org/static/docs/commands-reference/import.md

 To actually [track the data](https://dvc.org/doc/get-started/add-files), `git add` (and `git commit`) the import stage (DVC-file).

-Note that by default, import stages are locked in their DVC-files (via fields `lock: true` and `rev_lock`).
-Use `dvc update` manually on them to force updating the downloaded data artifact from the external data source.
+Note that by default, these import stages are locked in their DVC-files (with fields `locked: true` and `rev_lock`).
+Use `dvc update` manually on them to force updating the downloaded data artifact from the external DVC repo.

-> If `dvc unlock` is used on locked imported stages, they will start to be
+> If `dvc unlock` is used on locked stages, they will start to be checked by
-> checked by `dvc status`, and updated by `dvc repro`.
+> `dvc status`, and updated by `dvc repro`.

 ## Options